Where to Stay in Dubai First Time: 8 BEST Areas

 To experience a breathtaking free-fall, you can try Skydive Dubai and enjoy amazing aerial views of Dubai’s top attractions.
 It’s an extraordinary experience!

-Best places to stay in Dubai Marina:
+Best places to stay in Dubai Marina for first-time travelers:

 🔍MORE HOTEL DEALS IN DUBAI MARINA

-4. Bur Dubai, historic district in Dubai
+4. Bur Dubai

 Bur Dubai is one of the best areas to stay in Dubai for first-timers who want good public transport on both Red and Green metro lines, and cheaper accommodations compared with the Downtown area.
 If you book a hotel here, you are still in a central location, with lots of attractions that are easily reachable.